 and get the BEST results!

 A hen’s body temp is about 105℉.
 Why do you need to know that?
-Because it will help you to understand why peeling a hard boiled egg is sometimes difficult and sometimes a breeze.
+Because it will help you to understand why peeling a hard-boiled egg is sometimes difficult and sometimes a breeze.

-When an egg is first laid, there is a membrane-lined shell with an egg sack inside, which is contained by it’s own membrane.
+When an egg is first laid, there is a membrane-lined shell with an egg sack inside, which is contained by its own membrane.
 They’re almost the same size except for a very small air cell inside separating the two membranes.
 As the freshly laid egg cools down to room temperature, the liquid inside the egg sack contracts and pulls away from the shell, separating the two membranes.

 As the egg further ages, carbon dioxide and moisture from the liquid escape through the porous shell.
 Air passes to the inside of the shell, adding more space between the inner and outer membrane.
-This is the reason why it’s so difficult to peel a fresh egg when hard boiled.
+This is the reason why it’s so difficult to peel a fresh egg when hard-boiled.
 There isn’t enough air between the two membranes of the egg sack and shell.
-When you try to peel the shell from the egg, the white sticks to the shell like glue.
-One can end up throwing a good portion of the white out that is adhered to the shell.
+When you try to peel the shell from the egg, the white sticks to the shell-like glue.
+One can end up throwing a good portion of the white-out that is adhered to the shell.

 To avoid this dilemma, use eggs that have been stored in your fridge a week to 10 days.
-This will insure that an ample air pocket and membrane separation has occurred, allowing for a smooth peeling process.
+This will ensure that an ample air pocket and membrane separation has occurred, allowing for a smooth peeling process.

 Want some uniform, centered yolk eggs?
 About 24 hours before cooking your hard-boiled eggs, open up the carton and flip the small end up so it’s facing the top.
-Place carton back in fridge.
+Place carton back in the fridge.
 This helps the yolk center before cooking.
-With this step, when you slice your cooked and peeled egg in half (for deviled eggs, perhaps) you should have a beautifully uniform, bulls eye and centered yolk.
+With this step, when you slice your cooked and peeled egg in half (for deviled eggs, perhaps) you should have a beautifully uniform, bullseye and centered yolk.